fanzeng/novelgo/server/novelgo/cmd/cyclic/README.md

 go run .

 To run local unit tests:
-refer to the worflow file
+refer to the workflow file